mcmtroffaes/homepage/2013/08/21/everything_is_a_function.rst

   it is useful to pass these operators as arguments of other functions, which is made possible through the prefix notation.

-* A function can be polymorphic through type variables in their type signature.
+* A function can be polymorphic through type variables in its type signature.

 * For now, ``main`` returns magic blob.
   For the time being, we will use ``print`` to blobify our final result,